lloesche/valheim-server-docker/README.md

 ## Steam Server Favorites & LAN Play
 A third option within Steam is to add the server manually by IP.
 This also allows for LAN play without the need to open or forward any firewall ports.

+Remark: LAN-Play is only available for Steam-Version without CrossPlay enabled!
+See official Valheim Dedicated Server Manual.pdf in the data/server folder.

 Steps:
 1) Within Steam click on `View -> Servers`
 2) `FAVORITES`